-Click the poor sessions number in the Session Responsiveness chart to view the Visual Summary chart in the Sessions self-service view.
+Click the poor sessions number in the Session Responsiveness chart to view the Visual Summary chart on the Sessions self-service view.
 Visual Summary chart displays sessions categorized by Session Responsiveness over the selected duration.
 This helps identify specific time intervals where the ICA RTT has been high.

-Further, choose the pivot from among Delivery Group, Endpoint Country, Endpoint City, and Workspace version to plot the session distribution.
+Further, choose the pivot from among Delivery Group, Endpoint Country, Endpoint City, Endpoint OS, Connector, Gateway, and Workspace version to plot the session distribution.
 For example, selecting the Delivery Group pivot results in sessions plotted based on Delivery Groups.
 Use the chart to identify if sessions of a specific Delivery Group have high ICA RTT.
 Performance of sessions from Delivery Groups delivering business critical applications can be monitored easily using Visual Summary.

-You can visualize the result of your custom search query in the Sessions self-service view.
+You can visualize the result of your custom search query on the Sessions self-service view.
 In the Search tab, select Sessions under the Performance section.
 Enter your search query and click Search.
 To further customize the visualization of the results, choose the session categorization and distribution criteria.

 The preceding example shows a query returning sessions with poor Session Responsiveness and not located in